RCFilm/h265ize-nvidia-docker/README.md

 This image is based on the LinuxServer.io and includes the necessary drivers to pass through the Nvidia graphcis cards to Plex.

 Make sure to pass through /dev/dri as a read-write folder.
-It seems to not owrk when passed as a device.
+It seems to not work when passed as a device.

 # Usage With UnRAID